openhab/openhab-addons/bundles/org.openhab.binding.vizio/README.md

 ### Console Commands for Pairing:

 To obtain an authorization token that enables openHAB to authenticate with the TV, the following console commands must be used while the TV is turned on.
 The first command will send a pairing start request to the TV.
-This triggers the TV to display a 4-digit PIN code on screen that must be sent with the second command.
+This triggers the TV to display a 4-digit pairing code on screen that must be sent with the second command.

 Start Pairing: